Earthquake Insurance – What you need to know here in Arizona, Idaho, Oregon & Washington

 Exclusions: Every policy excludes some items from coverage, or sets specific limits on how much the homeowner could be reimbursed for them.
-The typical quake policy does not cover the loss of landscaping, pools, fences, and detached structures (including garages) — and is likely to exclude claims for broken chandeliers, crystal and china.
+The typical quake policy does not cover the loss of landscaping, pools, fences, and detached structures (including garages) — and is likely to exclude claims for broken chandeliers, crystal, and china.
 Earthquake coverage generally excludes damages for losses from floods and tidal waves – even when caused or compounded by an earthquake.
-However, if you experience a loss due to a landslide, settlement, mudflow, or the rising, sinking and contracting of earth, your endorsement may cover it if the damage resulted from an earthquake.
+However, if you experience a loss due to a landslide, settlement, mudflow, or the rising, sinking, and contracting of the earth, your endorsement may cover it if the damage results from an earthquake.

 Loss of use: A standard homeowner’s policy will pay to put you up in alternate lodgings if you’re forced to move because your home has been damaged in an insured disaster.
 Typically insurers limit this coverage to 20% of the dwelling limits or base it on a set amount of time, such as 12 to 24 months following the disaster.
 Loss-of-use limits in quake coverage are far more restrictive.
 Usually, the loss of use coverage is set at a dollar amount that can be as low as $1,500.